erwan-privat/rbr-magnac/README.rst

 Todo
 ----

+* |ss| Using one JSON request instead of several text/plain. |se|
-* Web server for plotting power use and monitoring misc data.
+* [WIP] Web server for plotting power use and monitoring misc data.
+* Switch to cpp/h implementation.
-* Maybe: fan control.
+* [MAYBE] Fan control.
 Not needed right now, the maximum temperature I measured on the thyristor (equipped with a big radiator) is 28 °C (82 °F) while delivering 2400 W.